McKinsey & Company: Role in opioid epidemic

 McKinsey advised opioid makers on how to "turbocharge" sales of OxyContin, proposed strategies to counter the emotional messages from mothers with teenagers who overdosed on OxyContin, and helped opioid makers circumvent regulation.
 The firm also advised Purdue Pharma to offer pharmacies rebates based on the number of overdoses and addictions they caused.
 In 2019, McKinsey projected that over 2,400 CVS customers would have an overdose or become reliant on opioids.
 McKinsey estimated that a rebate of $14,810 per "event" would mean that Purdue would have to pay CVS $36.8 million that year.
 In February 2021, McKinsey reached agreements with attorneys general in 49 states, five U.S. territories, and the District of Columbia.
 Across the settlements, the firm agreed to pay nearly $600 million to settle investigations into its role in promoting sales of OxyContin.
 McKinsey has since apologized for its advice to opioid makers.

 Records show that McKinsey worked for Purdue Pharma and other opioid makers in a 15-year period, from 2004 to 2019.
 During 2018 and 2019, McKinsey collected at least $400 million consulting pharmaceutical companies.
 McKinsey advised Mallinckrodt, the largest manufacturer of generic opioids, as well as Endo International for which McKinsey consulted on marketing Opana.
 McKinsey's consultation grew Endo into a leading generics manufacturer.
-McKinsey recommended targeted and influenced doctors who treat back pain in elderly and long-term care patients.
-In February 2021, McKinsey paid $600 million to settle investigations into its role in promoting sales of OxyContin and fueling the greater opioid epidemic.
+McKinsey recommended "targeting and influencing" doctors who treat back pain in elderly and long-term care patients.
+In February 2021, McKinsey paid $600 million to settle investigations into its role in promoting sales of OxyContin and fuelling the greater opioid epidemic.
 In April 2022, the New York Times reported that McKinsey had frequently allowed partners and other consultants to work for both government clients, such as the FDA, and pharmaceutical clients, such as Purdue.
 These actions violated McKinsey's own internal ethical guidelines.

 In December 2023, Reuters reported that McKinsey had agreed to pay an additional $78 million to settle claims with health insurers McKinsey's consulting helped to fuel "an epidemic of opioid addiction through its work for drug companies".
 Reuters reported the settlement would be the last in a series and that McKinsey "admitted to no wrongdoing".
 In 2024, the company became the subject of a criminal investigation by the US Justice Department into its role in advising opioid manufacturers how to boost sales.
 A grand jury was convened to determine charges to be brought against the firm.
 It is also under investigation for obstruction of justice during the period that concerns were mounting about their activities.
 The firm settled the investigation in December 2024, for a sum of $650 million and with conditions that it cannot market controlled substances for a period of five years.
 This agreement was filed in federal court in Abingdon, Virginia, with aims to resolve criminal charges which were brought up as part of the latest corporate prosecution concerning the marketing of addictive painkillers.